petershift/fe2-ps-final/readme.md

 }
 ```

-Note the error in the console.
+Note the any errors in the console.

-Add access control headers for our http verbs.
+Check the access control headers for our http verbs.

-* app.js
+* `app.js`:

 ```js
 app.use((req, res, next) => {